 My partner is holding back from sex because they’re worried it will give me an asthma attack

-I don’t want to use my inhaler on a date
+I don’t want to use my reliever inhaler on a date

-Other things to be aware of on romantic occasions
+Other asthma triggers to be aware of on romantic occasions

 An open fire can create a romantic atmosphere – but for some people with asthma, it may trigger symptoms.
-Burning wood gives off fine particles that may inflame airways.
+Burning wood gives off fine particles that may irritate the airways.
 Consider using low lighting, LED or unscented candles instead.

 People with asthma often have other allergies, and this may include an allergy to latex, found in condoms.
 Fortunately, latex-free condoms are widely available so make sure you use these.